Last Updated on August 19, 2021 by Chris

 This is all down to personal preference, but in my opinion, the weight of a guitar doesn’t really affect my playing.
 I just accept that different guitars feel different from each other, and ultimately you get used to how they feel in your hands.

-The higher frets are easy enough to get to, but the heel is bulky enough to slightly get in the way, causing a small hinderance to your thumb, so it can’t really go much further beyond the 15th fret without you having to adjust your grasp of the neck to include part of the body.
+The higher frets are easy enough to get to, but the heel is bulky enough to slightly get in the way, causing a small hindrance to your thumb, so it can’t really go much further beyond the 15th fret without you having to adjust your grasp of the neck to include part of the body.
 So at these very top notes, things can get ever-so-slightly uncomfortable, but it’s not a big deal really.

 How Does it Sound?